dreeks/ModularFlyships-fabric/README.md

 ## What is this?

-This fabric mod adds a vehicule that can fly around the world at different spead, is upgradable with chest storage, furnaces and such, and even more!
+This fabric mod adds a vehicle that can fly around the world at different speed, is upgradable with chest storage, furnaces and such, and even more!

 ## How to play